 In the last few months, the International Rescue Committee (IRC) in Utah’s College & Career Readiness program has organized groups of youth to tackle indoor climbing, set out on cross-country skis, and clamber to new heights in snowshoes.
 Thanks to a growing partnership with Summit Journeys, monthly outdoor excursions are core to youth engagement at the IRC, especially for teens working hard to integrate into a new education system and build social connections.
 The outings offer the chance to try something new while learning essential skills and having fun.

 The College & Career Readiness program focuses on increasing knowledge by coupling language-specific workshops alongside outdoor fun.
 The most recent group, led in Dari, Pashto, Tigrinye and Arabic, spent time learning how to choose a career, fund their educational pursuits, increase basic financial literacy and dive into internet safety.
-Each month, the educational workshop is followed by an adventure facilitated by Summit Journeys, an organization that provides transformational adventures that positively shape your outlook, inspire leadership and enhance your overall well-being.
+Each month, the educational workshop is followed by an adventure facilitated by Summit Journeys, an organization that provides transformational adventures that positively shape young people's outlook, inspire leadership and enhance their overall well-being.

 Jess continues to be impressed with all that Summit Journeys has offered: “They have been great!
 They plan the activities, lead meaningful group discussions, and work closely with the IRC to ensure the youth have a good time.
-[Summit Journeys] crew members take care to help the kids engage, have fun, and connect with each other—even across language barriers.”
+Summit Journeys adventure leaders take care to help the kids engage, have fun, and connect with each other—even across language barriers.”

 Summit Journeys believes transformation happens outdoors.
-With a supportive crew, teens learn to dig deep within themselves, discovering newfound compassion for others and push past limitations they never knew existed.
-A recent activity provided just the setting: a group of 10 youth tried out cross-country skiing for the first time.
-Though everyone was excited, some jumped right in while others took time warming up to the activity—working hard to maintain balance and push forward.
-At the end, the group took time to reflect on the day.
+With a supportive crew, teens learn to dig deep within themselves, discovering newfound compassion for others and pushing past self-perceived limitations they never knew existed.
+A recent activity provided just the setting: a group of 10 youths tried out cross-country skiing for the first time.
+Though everyone was excited, some jumped right in while others took time warming up to the activity—working hard to maintain their balance and still push forward.
+At the end, the group took time to reflect on their experience and talk about how to apply what they learned to other areas of their life."

-“We discussed with the teens that some parts of the activity may have been easy or more challenging, but they all tried their best,” Jess remarked, “It was a reminder that each one can overcome difficulties.
-The effort to a step to creating a belief system that they can thrive in a new environment and increase their tolerance for uncertainty.”
+“We discussed with the teens that some parts of the activity may have been easy or more challenging, but they all tried their best,” Jess remarked, “It was a clear reminder to each of them that they can overcome their doubts and difficulties, and expand their tolerance for uncertainty.
+The first steps to creating a belief system that they can truly thrive in their new environment.”

 The IRC’s College & Career Readiness program has ambitious plans for 2025, from hiking and kayaking adventures to a potential multi-day summer camp planned for June and open to refugee youth across Salt Lake County.
 The outdoor adventures would not be possible without an incredible partnership with Summit Journeys in addition to a grant awarded by the Utah Division of Outdoor Recreation, the Utah Children’s Outdoor Recreation & Education grant.